SnacktimePro/skello/README.md

 2. Activate it.
 3. Upgrade pip (`pip install --upgrade pip`).
 4. Install dependencies from various file formats (`pyproject.toml`, `requirements.txt`, `Pipfile`, etc.).
+5. Create project files (README, .gitignore, LICENSE, etc.).
-5. Navigate to your project directory.
+6. Navigate to your project directory.

 **Easy-Venv** automates ALL these steps into a single command and automatically launches you into an activated shell session, ready to start coding immediately!